namosid/AzureLab1/README.md

 # AzureLab1
-Azure Lab 1 will discuss about below Azure Components:
+Azure Lab 1 will discuss about Real-time order processing using IoT and SignalR including below Azure Components:

 IoT Hub